Clean by Room

 Your kitchen sink sees a lot of mess in its lifetime – including dirty dishes, food waste and a build-up of bacteria.
 This is particularly true because, during a kitchen clean, you’re likely to deposit liquids and food waste in your sink while tackling other surfaces.

-The kitchen sink should therefore be the last thing that you clean in your kitchen.
-And, when you do, you’ll need to make sure that it’s sanitized from nasty foodborne germs as well as looking sparkling.
-Look at our guide below for tips and tricks from Lysol®, no matter what material your kitchen sink is made of.
+When you clean your sink, you’ll need to make sure that it’s sanitized from nasty foodborne germs as well as looking sparkling.
+This guide contains tips and tricks from Lysol®, no matter what material your kitchen sink is made of.

 Stainless steel sinks are great for their affordability and easy maintenance, but, if they aren’t looked after properly it’s possible they can become scratched.
 You should therefore always avoid abrasive cleaners that could do this damage, such as steel wool or steel brushes.
 Instead, opt for a soft cloth that cannot cause corrosion.

 Our best cleaner for stainless steel sinks is Lysol® Kitchen Pro Antibacterial Cleaner.
 It cuts through the toughest of grease (even food stains!) with no harsh chemical residues, helping to protect your family from foodborne illness.
 Here’s what to do:

 - Spray Lysol® Kitchen Pro Antibacterial Cleaner in and around your sink and let it sit for 10 minutes.

 - Wipe down the sink with paper towels and run warm water over any food contact surfaces to rinse.

 - Feel free to use this method to clean kitchen faucet spray heads and other parts of the sink, too.

 - To prevent water spots on stainless steel sinks, make sure you finish by drying thoroughly with a soft cloth.

 - Finally, don’t forget to spray down and disinfect your drain, too.